COPtoLON/KB/Career/Resume.md

 # Education

-### (GOAL) Ph.D. in Computational Finance
-**Goal - Imperial College : London London, UK : 2028 - 2030**
-- **Thesis(idea):** “High-Performance Stochastic Simulation for Real-Time Derivatives Pricing and Systematic Trading”
-- Focus on advanced stochastic calculus, machine learning–based alpha models, and HPC for large-scale risk simulations.
-- Engaged in cross-disciplinary research with the Department of Mathematics and a leading quant firm, applying cutting-edge computational methods to real-world trading scenarios.

-**Note: This education is a goal, I will not imply I have finished this.**

-### (GOAL) M.Sc. in Financial Mathematics
-**Goal - LSE : London, UK : 2026 - 2028**
-- **Dissertation(idea):** “Hybrid Factor Models for Multi-Asset Portfolio Optimization”
--	Advanced Coursework: Stochastic Control, Numerical Methods in Finance, Monte Carlo Methods, PDE Solvers for Derivative Pricing, Statistical Machine Learning for Time Series.
--	Collaborated on quantitative strategy research projects, incorporating factor modeling and robust risk measures (VaR, CVaR) to evaluate alpha performance under market volatility.

-**Note: This education is a goal, I will not imply I have finished this.**

 ### B.Sc. in Mathematical Statistics
 **University of Copenhagen | Copenhagen, Denmark | September 2021 - July 2025**
 -	**Thesis:** “Option Pricing with Stochastic Volatility in the Heston Model” ~ R library development, estimation of coefficients, implied volatility surface graph - Software development of a range of functions in R, pricing function, characteresting function, parameter estimation, implied volatility surface display.
 The library is now being used by the company EnvisionRisk in Denmark.